Updated on January 9, 2024

 Suspension of Your Driving License

-How many unpaid parking tickets before suspended license depends on the rules where you live, so be sure to review a DMV study guide or handbook to learn more.
-Some states, such as Illinois, do not suspend licenses, so it is important to find out the rules where you live.
+The number of unpaid parking tickets before your license is suspended depends on the laws where you live.
+For example, Illinois does not suspend licenses, so it is important to understand the rules where you live.

 Unpaid tickets can have a negative impact on your credit score.
-Additionally, if your ticket debt is sent to a collection agency, the agency may report the debt to credit reporting agencies, which can hurt your credit score even more.
+If your ticket debt is sent to a collection agency, the agency may report the debt to credit reporting agencies, which can hurt your credit score even more.

 How Do Laws Differ According to the State?